Description

 }

-The same optional arguments (max retries and delay between each retry) are supported as for facts, and can be used in the same way.
+The same optional arguments (max attempts and delay between each retry) are supported as for facts, and can be used in the same way.

 Viewing retry logs